sirpsycho85/behavioral-cloning/README.md

 # Training
 For each mini-batch, I would generate a set of images using the augmentation techniques above.
 Then, a percentage of the time p, I would discard the image if the angle was below a minimum angle threshold (a hyperparameter which I eventually set to 0.15). p itself was reduced between each epoch, so for the first epoch I always discarded a sample with a small angle, but with each subsequent epoch I was more and more likely to use it.
 This approach significantly increased the model's ability to recover in spots that were challenging on the course, such as sharp turns.

+After each epoch I saved the weights and later tested the results.
+The best-performing one is included in the repo.

 I used an adam optimizer and mean squared error as my cost function (error between labeled angle and predicted angle).